Nature of Spinons in 1D Spin Chains

 \emph{How to create a single spinon:} We now present a general method of constructing elementary excitations for any spin chain.
 As we show next, when applied to the Heisenberg chain, its result is a single spinon excitation.

 For the spin chain of length $L$, we assume that we know the expansion of its ground state in the local spin basis:

 In principle $j$ extends over $2^L$ possible local states, however in practice various selection rules force many $A_j$ to vanish.
-For example, for $L$ even and $|\Psi_0\rangle$ being an eigenstate of the total magnetization $M=0$, the sum includes maximally $\binom{L}{L/2} \sim \frac{2^L}{\sqrt{L}}$ states.
+For example, for $L$ even and if $|\Psi_0\rangle$ has total magnetization $M=0$, the sum includes maximally $\binom{L}{L/2} \sim \frac{2^L}{\sqrt{L}}$ states.
 The coefficients $A_j$ can be obtained from exact diagonalization or, for integrable spin chains, by the coordinate Bethe Ansatz~\cite{korepin_bogoliubov_izergin_1993}.

-The next step is to insert a new site with a spin {\it up} between sites $m-1$ and $m$ of the original chain, thus extending the chain length to $L+1$ sites, cf. left panel of Fig.~\ref{cartoon1}(c).
+Next, we insert a new site with a spin {\it up} between sites $m-1$ and $m$ of the original chain, thus extending the chain length to $L+1$ sites, cf. left panel of Fig.~\ref{cartoon1}(c).
 Specifically, for each state $|j\rangle$ expressed in the local spin basis this creates a uniquely defined state $|j(m)\rangle$, $m=0, \dots, L$,

-The resulting basis $|j(m)\rangle$ is over-complete because it contains $2^L (L+1)$ states, whereas there are only $2^{L+1}$ linearly independent states.
-Finally, we use this over-complete basis to define an approximate excited state through the superposition of the ground state amplitudes~$A_j$,
+The resulting basis $|j(m)\rangle$ is over-complete because it contains $2^L (L+1)$ states.
+We use it to define an approximate excited state

 An important feature of the construction, further discussed below, is that $|\Psi(m)\rangle$ is not normalized.
 Denoting by $|\bar{\Psi}(m)\rangle$ its normalized counterpart, we find the first two moments of the local spin operators to be $\langle\bar{\Psi}(m)|\sigma_j^z|\bar{\Psi}(m)\rangle=\frac{\delta_{jm}}{2}$, $\langle \bar{\Psi}(m)|(\sigma_m^z)^2 |\bar{\Psi}(m)\rangle = \frac{1}{4}$, and for $j \neq m$: $\langle \bar{\Psi}(m)|(\sigma_j^z)^2 |\bar{\Psi}(m)\rangle = \langle \Psi_0|(\sigma_1^z)^2 |\Psi_0\rangle $, where in the last equality we used the translational invariance of the ground state.
 This result can be visualized as a spin {\it up} frozen at the $m^{th}$ site of the $L+1$-site chain, in the sea of fluctuating spins on all other sites.
 These fluctuations are identical to the ground state fluctuations of the $L$-site chain, by construction.
 This picture is in accordance with the concept of elementary excitations which are created from the ground state, and inherit rather than rebuild the correlations present in it.